Yeshivat-Torat-Shraga/YTS-App/README.md

 - AWS Lightsail

 ## When will the iOS app be available?
-This is a tough question to answer, as we haven't perfected our fortune telling abilities, but our ETA is just before Passover 2022.
+This is a tough question to answer, as we haven't perfected our fortune telling abilities, but our ETA is June 2022.

 ## Are you going to make an Android version?
 Due to the nature of such a project, we currently cannot afford the time to do so.
 However, we are